17 Sights in Pforzheim, Germany (with Map and Images)

 Show sight on map

-The Pforzheim City Museum in Pforzheim in Baden-Württemberg has been located in the profaned parish church of St. Martin and in the old school building since 1974.
-The address is: western Karl-Friedrich-Straße 241/243.
+Since 1974, the Pforzheim City Museum in Pforzheim in Baden-Württemberg has been located in the profaned parish church of St. Martin and in the old schoolhouse.
+The address is: Western Karl-Friedrich-Straße 241/243.

 Wikipedia: Stadtmuseum Pforzheim (DE), Website